 \subsection{Parametric modelling at 25\,$\mu$m}

-While nonparametric modelling is able to recover a versatile range of radial profile shapes, parametric modelling can yield further insights by restricting structural recovery to a few parameters of interest if a reasonably well-fitting radial profile functional form were to be assumed.
+Parametric modelling can yield further insights by restricting structural recovery to a few parameters of interest if a reasonably well-fitting radial profile functional form were to be assumed.
 Here, we begin with relatively simple functions to model the radial profile before increasing model complexity, primarily aiming to better understand the structure (e.g., radius, slope and any gaps) of the inner and outer edge of the disk.

 Throughout this section, we parametrise and fit the optical depth profile ($\tau$) rather than the surface brightness profile (S.B.), so we begin by briefly describing the conversion between the two before delving into the fitting.
 Converting from the optical depth to surface brightness requires assumptions on the optical properties of the emitting dust.
 We modelled the optical properties of dust grains using the \texttt{astrodust\_optprops} code \citep{Sommer2025}, which calculates the absorption efficiency, $Q_\mathrm{abs}(a_g, \lambda)$ (where $\lambda$ is the wavelength and $a_g$ is the grain size), the temperature profile, $T(r, a_g)$, and the ratio between radiation pressure and gravity, $\beta$, using either Mie theory, Rayleigh-Gans theory or geometric optics, depending on the grain size relative to the wavelength.
 The stellar luminosity was assumed to be 24.4\,$L_\odot$, as inferred from its SED (Fig.~\ref{fig:sed}), and the mass was assumed to be 2.11\,$M_\odot$ \citep{Marino2025}.